makersacademy/takeaway-challenge/README.md

 * In writing the code, I aimed to structure behaviour in different classes, use dependancy injection and apply the single responsibility principle to another level of depth
 * I also attempted to make the tests I wrote independent, though this proved difficult without heavy stubbing due to a significant number of dependencies
 * I followed the BDD process, though came off the track at certain points where I found the tests hard to construct in advance e.g. Printing out a whole menu that was properly stubbed to isolate the test
+* I attempted to set up the code so that it could be used for any ordering process, with the dish file being interchangeable with any other product file.
+In hindsight, this added a significant amount of complexity

 Mini personal code review: My appraisal of my attempt at the weekend challenge